Nicky Lopez Player Props: Royals vs. Orioles

 Nicky Lopez At The Plate

-- Lopez is hitting .221 with three doubles, two triples and 12 walks.
+- Lopez has three doubles, three triples and 12 walks while hitting .225.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.